Cornelis Meyssens

-Cornelis Meyssens or Cornelis Meijssens (Antwerp, before 1638/39 – Vienna (?)) was a Flemish engraver and printmaker, known for his reproductive prints after famous painters and portraits.
+Cornelis Meyssens or Cornelis Meijssens (Antwerp, in or before 1640 – Vienna (?)) was a Flemish engraver and printmaker, known for his reproductive prints after famous painters and portraits.
 He trained in his native Antwerp and later moved to Vienna where he worked for the remainder of his life.

 Life

-Jacob Meyssens was born in Antwerp around 1640 as the son of the prominent engraver and print publisher Joannes Meyssens and Anna Jacobs.
+Cornelis Meyssens was born in Antwerp in or before 1640 as the son of the prominent engraver and print publisher Joannes Meyssens and Anna Jacobs.
 He trained with his father and was registered as a 'wijnmeester' (i.e. son of a master] at the Antwerp Guild of Saint Luke in the Guild year 1660–1661.

 Cornelis worked on the publication projects of his father from a young age.
 In 1660 he had a portrait of Charles II of England with his signature published.
-The following year he was praised by Cornelis de Bie, whose Het Gulden Cabinet vande Edel Vry Schilder-Const was published by his father in 1662.
+The following year he was praised by Cornelis de Bie, whose book of artist biographies Het Gulden Cabinet vande Edel Vry Schilder-Const was published by Cornelis' father in 1662.
 The book included a number of prints engraved by Cornelis, including the frontispiece, which was made after a design by Abraham van Diepenbeeck.

-He worked on various publications of his father which consisted of portraits of past and present noblemen and women of Flanders, Holland and the Holy Roman Empire.
+He worked on various of his father's publications including portraits of past and present noblemen and women of Flanders, Holland and the Holy Roman Empire.
 It is possible that the publication by his father in 1663 of the Effigies Imperatorum Domus Austriacae with portraits of members of the Austrian imperial family attracted the attention of publishers in Vienna.
 The fact is that from 1673 onwards he is recorded in Vienna where he lived in the Barlotti house at the Stubenthor.
 His children and first wife died here.
-He remarried in Vienna 28 February 1677 to Catharina Westhausin from Westpahlia.
-In Vienna he worked on various publication projects often in cooperation with other artists and publisher from Flanders or the Dutch Republic.
+He remarried in Vienna 28 February 1677 to Catharina Westhausin from Westphalia.
+In Vienna he worked on various publication projects often in cooperation with other artists and publishers from Flanders or the Dutch Republic.

 The place and time of his death are not recorded but it was likely in Vienna.